What is an Accounts Receivable Aging Report?

 One must start by looking at the largest balances and understand if the amounts are within the specified credit period or if they have been outstanding for a longer time.
 The user can also consider using the Pareto Principle, or the 80/20 Principle, which states that about 80% of the effects come from 20% of the causes, i.e., 80% of the amounts overdue may be attributed to 20% of the customers.

-The accounts receivable aging report can be used by management for a variety of uses.
-A few uses of the report include the following:
+The accounts receivable aging report can be used by management in different ways, including the following:

 - Understanding the speed of collection of receivables from customers